pberba/pberba.github.io/security/_posts/2025-11-15-playing-with-hidden-applescripts.md

 ![](/assets/posts/20251115/01-xxd.png)

 The usage of named forks is not new.
-S1 has previously analyzed [a sample hides a second payload in the named fork.](https://www.sentinelone.com/labs/resourceful-macos-malware-hides-in-named-fork/)   A notable difference between this technique versus the one described by SentinelOne, is that the payload doesn't need to be extracted from the resource fork. `osascript` will automatically detect the hidden payload and execute it.
+S1 has previously analyzed [a sample hides a second payload in the named fork.](https://www.sentinelone.com/labs/resourceful-macos-malware-hides-in-named-fork/).
+Another similar example is [RustyAttr](https://www.group-ib.com/blog/stealthy-attributes-of-apt-lazarus/), where scripts were stored in the extended attributes.
+A notable difference between these previous examples and this techinque, is that the payload doesn't need to be extracted from the resource fork or extended attribute.
+It looks like `osascript` will automatically detect the hidden payload and execute it.

 There isn't a lot of documentation on this.
 Based on [AppleScript Definitive Guide - Compiled Script File Formats](https://litux.nl/mirror/applescriptdefinitiveguide/applescpttdg2-CHP-3-SECT-5.html#applescpttdg2-CHP-3-SECT-5.1)  the use of resource forks is a legacy feature that has been deprecated but supported for backwards compatibility.
 At the time of writing, our testing finds that the compiled applescript always takes priority over the original file.